zach-mckinnon/lifelog/README.md

 - You control your data and your privacy
 - No cloud.
 No ads.
 No forced sync.
 Just your data, on your terms
-- All logging, AI keys, and data are stored in your own user folder, not sent to anyone unless you configure it
+- All logging and data are stored in your own user folder, not sent to anyone unless you configure it
 - **Advanced users:** For "real" encryption or multi-user use, please see Security Considerations and review the codebase for your needs

 ---